ArduPilot/ardupilot_wiki/planner/source/docs/mission-planner-flight-data.rst

 -  Flight Planner:  You can open the flight planner window in the map area and leave the rest of the Flight Data Screen as is.

--  Information/options at the bottom of the screen
+-  Information/options at the bottom of the screen:

    -  hdop, sats: shows information about the GPS reception quality and the number of satellites in view.